 For more information, read this post: Are Keto and Low Carb Suitable for People with Thyroid Disease?

 Could a ketogenic diet cause hair loss?

-Some of the frequently asked questions is whether low-carb eating causes hair loss as it appears to be an issue in some people.
+One of the frequently asked questions is whether low-carb eating causes hair loss as it appears to be an issue in some people.
 Sometimes this can be caused by rapid weight loss which is only temporary.
-It can also be caused by lack of dietary protein: remember that you should eat 0.6-1 gram of protein for every kilogram of lean body mass.
+It can also be caused by lack of dietary protein.
+Remember that you should eat 0.6-1 gram of protein for every kilogram of lean body mass.
 Another reason for hair loss can be an autoimmune disease, especially hypothyroidism - make sure you get proper treatment.
 You can improve your hair by taking vitamins and minerals or eating foods high in zinc, biotin, vitamin B12, iron, magnesium and vitamin E.

 Is the keto diet suitable for kids?